muhammadullah03/customer-review-sentiment-analysis-nlp/README.md

 **Can we predict whether a customer review is positive or negative using only the written review text?**

 ## Dataset
+Note: The dataset file is not included in this repository due to file size and licensing considerations.
+The dataset can be downloaded from Kaggle.

 The project uses an Amazon customer review dataset with review text and star ratings.